sf-wdi-15/notes/week_01_programming_fundamentals_with_the_web/day_1_intro_to_git_and_command_line/dawn_command_line/README.md

   *  [UNIX Shell](http://en.wikipedia.org/wiki/Unix_shell)

 ## Opening the Terminal

 __Follow Along:__

-1. In the top right of the screen click the Magnifing Glass icon to bring up 'Spotlight' and type 'Terminal'
+1. In the top right of the screen click the Magnifying Glass icon to bring up 'Spotlight' and type 'Terminal'.
+(You can open this quickly by hitting `CMD + SPACE`.)
-2. Once Terminal starts locatte the icon in the doc and select `Options->Keep In Dock` so that it's always handy
+2. Once Terminal starts locate the icon in the doc and select `Options->Keep In Dock` so that it's always handy

 #<a name="current"></a>Current Working Directory

 The file structure you see in the Terminal is the same as the one you see in the `Finder` application.
 Finder tends to hide some of the folders from you to keep things simple for most users, but everywhere that you go in Finder is accessible through 'Terminal'.